 Safe Things To Put On Your Baby’s Eyebrows

 Some parents claim that cradle cap is calmed or helped by breast milk.
 Putting a little bit of breast milk on your child’s eyebrows may make the skin more soft.
 It can make it safer for your child’s eyebrows to grow.
+Breast milk is known as the best way to apply to help your baby’s sparse eyebrows.

+Baby’s skin is very sensitive.
 Put a tiny (very tiny) dabble of coconut oil on your child’s eyebrows.
 Make sure that not even a drop can leak into your child’s eye.
 By putting a miniscule amount on your child’s eyebrows, you could moisturize the skin the encourage eyebrow growth.

 As we suggested earlier, speak to your doctor about these two safe options and if they will benefit your child’s eyebrows.